Lowndes High School: Pride flag incident

 On September 3, 2021, a video went viral on multiple social media platforms of a student being assaulted by another student.
 The video features the student being dragged across the floor of the cafeteria by a pride flag wrapped around their shoulders.
 The perpetrating student was charged with disorderly conduct, simple battery, and disruption of a public facility.

 Death of Kendrick Johnson

 In January 2013, three-sport athlete Kendrick Johnson was found deceased at the school in a rolled up wrestling mat.
-On October 31, 2013, the U.S. attorney for the Middle District of Georgia announced he would open a formal review into Johnson's death.

-On June 20, 2016, the US Department of Justice announced that they would not be filing any criminal charges related to Johnson's death, stating "After extensive investigation into this tragic event, federal investigators determined that there is insufficient evidence to prove beyond a reasonable doubt that someone or some group of people willfully violated Kendrick Johnson's civil rights or committed any other prosecutable federal crime."
-As of March 2021, the investigation has been reopened by the Lowndes County Sheriff's Department after receiving documents it had long requested from the Justice Department.
+After a preliminary investigation and autopsy concluded that Johnson's death was accidental, his family had a private pathologist conduct a second autopsy which concluded that he died from blunt force trauma.
+In October 2013, the U.S. Attorney for the Middle District of Georgia announced that his office would open a formal review into Johnson's death.
+In June 2016, the Department of Justice announced that it would not be filing any criminal charges related to Johnson's death.
+Subsequently, Johnson's family filed a $100 million civil lawsuit against 38 individuals.
+That lawsuit was later withdrawn, and a judge ordered the Johnsons and their attorney to pay legal fees to the defendants.